Last Updated: March 26, 2025

 If you are getting harassed and can prove it, you may be able to stop the debt collection!

-Before we get into the scare tactics, we need to talk about the statute of limitations.
+Before we get into the collection agency tactics, we need to talk about the statute of limitations.
 Every state has a time limit on how long a debt can be collected.
 It depends on the type of debt and your state.
 Limitations runs generally between three and ten years.

 Debt collectors may be wrong – always double check your records make sure you owe the debt.
 Dishonest debt collectors may try to collect an old, canceled, or paid off debt.
 This is known as zombie debt and may get sold to other debt collection agencies for years to come.
 Keep your records proving you have paid the debt or it is beyond the statute of limitations.